turingschool/front-end-curriculum/lessons/module-2/introduction-to-jquery-jigsaw.md

 `$()` is known as the __jQuery function__.

-We can put in a `CSS Selector` (or combination of selectors) in to this function to grab element(s) off of the DOM.
+We can put a `CSS Selector` (or combination of selectors) in to this function to grab element(s) off of the DOM.

 The jQuery function returns what's known as a __jQuery object__.
 You can think of this as being analogous to the `Element` that `.querySelector` returns.